zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

-A piece  of advice I got early on for negotiating the offer is
+A piece  of advice I got early on for negotiating the offers was

 <br/>